 I am an engineer by trade and a philosopher and thinker by choice.

 Over the years, the art and science of plumbing has changed dramatically.
 From the first terra cotta pipes in about 1700 B.C. to the newest PEX pipe technology today, no building is complete without plumbing.
-If it weren't for plumbing and plumbing professionals, the urban sprawl that we have experienced today would not have been possible.
+If it weren't for plumbing and plumbing professionals, the urban sprawl we have today would not have been possible.
 And if it weren't for pipes, plumbing would not be possible either.
-In this article, I will discuss and compare the advantages and disadvantages of many of the pipe technologies that have existed or currently exist on the market for residential use.
+In this article, I discuss and compare the advantages and disadvantages of many of the pipe technologies that have been or currently exist on the market for residential use.

 Comparison of Properties for Common Pipe Materials